top of page

 Mitchell Canyon

-Follow Mitchell Canyon trail to Deer Flat, turn left (east) at the junction and continue steeply up Meridian Ridge Road to Murchio Gap.
-At Murchio Gap, descend on the Back Creek Trail, to the Bruce Lee Road, to the Coulter Pine trail then turn left (west) and follow the Coulter Pine Trail back toward the trailhead.
+TRAIL STATISTICS: 7-mile hike with a 1,700-foot elevation gain.
+Follow Mitchell Canyon trail to Deer Flat, turn left (east) at the junction, and continue steeply up Meridian Ridge Road to Murchio Gap.
+At Murchio Gap, descend on Back Creek Trail, to Bruce Lee Road, left on Coulter Pine Trail, and follow back toward the trailhead.

 DESCRIPTION: Just about everything the mountain park has to offer: lush wildflower-strewn meadows, narrow canyons with characteristic streamside vegetation, magnificent groves of Coulter pines, some of the greatest birding areas, rugged mountain scenery, and endless sun-swept panoramas.
 An alternate return would be along the Eagle Peak Trail which traverses along the top of a high ridge line.